-There will be regular homework assignments (approximately 1/week), which will carry 25% of the total grade.
+There will be regular homework assignments (approximately one every two weeks), which will carry 25% of the total grade.
 All assignments are due at the beginning of class on the due date with a 20% reduction in the grade for each day late (up to a maximum of 3 days late after which the grade will be zero).
-Assignments will be accepted in hardcopy format only.
+Assignments are to be submitted electronically through Blackboard.
 There will be a midterm exam that will count for 25% of the total grade.
 There will be a course project on modeling and solving a real-world problem that will be 15% of the total grade.
-The Final Exam carries 25% of the total grade (make-up tests and exams will only be given for students with University-approved absences).
+The Final Exam carries 25% of the total grade (make-up exams will only be given for students with University-approved absences).
+Please coordinate with me prior to class regarding any scheduling conflicts.
 10% of the grade will be based on in-class participation and in-class assignments.
 In summary the breakdown is: